 Except for the rudimentary assurance level, all Subscriber information included in certificates must be verified.

 3.2.5 Validation of Authority

-For cross certification, the DOS PKI OA must validate the representative's authorization to act in the name of the organization and include such verification in the recommendation through the DOS PKI MA to the DOS PKI PMA.
+For cross-certification, the DOS PKI OA must validate the representative's authorization to act in the name of the organization and include such verification in the recommendation to the DOS PKI PMA.